vaberry/json-build/README.md

     ],
 )

-## 'parent' is optional; if unpassed, the object will be added to the outer layer
+# 'parent' argument is optional; if unpassed, the object will be added to the JSON object's first level
-## Note that 'parent' uses the unique_name of the parent object, and not the keyword
+# Note that 'parent' uses the unique_name of the parent object, and not the keyword
 ```

 ## Create the JSON object